codinBabe/Period_Slay/README.md

 ## Instructions for collaborators
 Follow these steps to contribute to the project:

-- Fork the Repository:
-Start by forking this repository to your GitHub account.
-You can do this by clicking the "Fork" button at the top right of the repository page.

 - Clone the Repository:
-After forking, clone your forked repository to your local machine.
+After being added as collaborator, clone this repository to your local machine.
 You can do this using the following command in your terminal:

 `git clone <your-fork-url>`